sillsm/openklave.com/_posts/2021-10-12-tutorial2-rippingos.md

 Read through the code in 'util/flash_os.py', and use it to copy the operating system back on the device.
 First, turn the power off.
 Then, while holding the 'Push to Enter' button, turn the power back on.
 Then run the script to copy the OS to the chip.

+# Decompile the factory bootloader in Ghidra

+We have now copied the bootloader and operating system to our development computer, and used the factory bootloader to reload the operating system back onto the keyboard just using the USB cable.
+Let's take a moment and see if we can learn anything about the bootloader code.

+Open Ghidra, and import the bootloader ihex file.
+The format is Intel Hex, and the Language should be Arm Cortex 32-bit little endian.
+Do not analyze it yet.
+We need to make a few adjustments first to see it in proper context.
+First, you should install the SVD-loader plugin for Ghidra from leveldown security.
+This allows you to take an SVD file, which maps memory areas to text descriptions of peripheral devices to your binary.
+You can find an XML description of the STM32F103 architecture in the 'util/STM32F103xx.svd.txt".